SAP-samples/btp-azure-opensap/Week2/Unit4/README.md

 ```console
 cf create-domain <cloudfoundry_org> example.com
 ```
 > Note: Instead of example.com use your own domain that you have bought.
-Replace the <cloudfoundry_org> with the **Org Name** you have copied from the subaccount overview in Step 3.
+Replace <cloudfoundry_org> with the **Org Name** you have copied from the subaccount overview in Step 3.

 3.7 Check if the domain was registered:
 ```console